Find your optimal dose

 Dr. Linda Nykin ND, CFMP

 Dr. Linda Nykin is a Licensed Naturopathic Doctor and Certified Functional Medicine Practitioner, and the Founder of Pacha Integrative and Naturopathic Medicine in Berkeley, California.
-She specializes in women’s health, gut health, and hormone balance, combining evidence-based medicine with a root-cause, integrative approach to care.
+She specializes in women’s health, gut health, hormone balance, combining evidence-based medicine with a root-cause, integrative approach to care.